-- 4.9 The PFCC must have regard to both the fire and rescue plan and the police and crime plan when carrying out their functions.
+- 4.8 The PFCC must have regard to both the Fire and Rescue Plan and the Police and Crime Plan when carrying out their functions.
 The plans can be combined.
-Where a joint police and crime and fire and rescue plan is developed, the plan must set out both policing and fire and rescue priorities and objectives.
-Such plans are subject to scrutiny by the Police, Fire and Crime Panel. - 4.10 The PCC FRA must, like all other fire and rescue authorities, produce an integrated risk management plan as set out in chapter 2.
-This may also include details of how the fire and rescue service intends to meet the strategic vision set out by the fire and rescue plan.
-The integrated risk management plan will be subject to inspection by HMICFRS. - 4.11 The function of preparing and issuing the plan may be delegated to the Chief Fire Officer or Chief Officer where a single employer has been put in place however, the plan must be approved by the PCC FRA.
+Where a joint Police, Crime and Fire and Rescue Plan is developed, the plan must set out both policing and fire and rescue priorities and objectives.
+Such plans are subject to scrutiny by the Police, Fire and Crime Panel. - 4.9 The function of preparing and issuing the Integrated Risk Management Plan may be delegated to the Chief Fire Officer or Chief Officer where a single employer has been put in place however, the plan must be approved by the PFCC as the fire and rescue authority.